kufr ko iimaaN kiye hue-saadhu raam aarzu sahaaranpuri

 1.dance 2.reflection 3.amazement 4.scene 5.beauty, glory 6.amazed, perplexed

-The heart reflects the glory of god and has once again gone into dance of ecstacy/amazement, looking at the scene of the glory of god in amazement.
+The heart reflects the glory of whatever the poet is perceiving and has once again gone into dance of ecstacy/amazement, looking at the scene of the glory in amazement.
+What is it that the poet is perceiving.
+He once again leads/invites us to imagine … is he ecstatic at perceiving the beauty of the conventional beloved, at the refinement of fine poetry, or of the glory of the divine?

 6